samwisehawkins/wrftools/README.md

 wrftools
 --------

-A framework for running WRF simulations.
+A framework for preparing WRF simulations.

 It is designed to be flexible and extendable.
 There are some tools out there which run WRF, but they are not easily modified.
 This is designed to provide